CrimsonAndRed/MyLittleWebGL/README.md

 ```
 ./run.sh
 ```
-You are required python3 for this script to work.
+You are required python3 and wasm-pack for this script to work.
 Serving web files is necessary due to CORS.